Visit and like Facebook Page for continuous update and results from different SEA Countries

 Datuk Gabuh bin Piging, PBs LJ: 7.15m, TJ: 15.38m

-Gabuh Piging was one of the most illustrious and successful athletes in Borneo.
-His athletics career begin to soar in early 1950’s which then took him to compete at the highest level.
+Gabuh bin Piging was one of the most illustrious and successful athletes from the land of Borneo.
+His athletics career started in the early 1950s.
+Several years later he would take part in major athletics events.

-At age of 30 in 1962, Gabuh competed at the Asian Games in Jakarta in the long jump and triple jump.
-Once again, he broke another national record in the long jump with a distance of 7.15m.
-In the triple jump he had registered 14.64m.
-Both performances enabled him to compete later at the VII British Empire and Commonwealth Games in Perth, Western Australia.
+These results also enabled him to compete at the VII British Empire and Commonwealth Games in Perth, Western Australia.
 In Perth, he finished 10th in the triple jump and again 17th in the long jump.

 16.29 Zaki Sadri 1989